nanostores/nanostores/README.md

 })
 ```

-For performance reasons, store will move to disabled mode with 1 second delay
+For performance reasons, store will move to disabled mode with 1-second delay
 after last listener unsubscribing.

 Call `keepMount()` to test store’s lazy initializer in tests and `cleanStores`